ckeditor/ckeditor5/docs/features/index.md

 The {@link framework/index CKEditor&nbsp;5 Framework} was created with {@link features/collaboration collaboration} in mind.

-The {@link features/users users API} is used by functions such as {@link features/track-changes track changes} {@icon @ckeditor/ckeditor5-track-changes/theme/icons/track-changes.svg Track changes}, that allow the users to follow any changes made to the edited document in real-time.
-Accepting or rejecting those changes is done with a single click from a convenient side panel.
+The {@link features/users users API} is used by functions such as {@link features/track-changes track changes} {@icon @ckeditor/ckeditor5-track-changes/theme/icons/track-changes.svg Track changes} that allow the users to follow any changes made to the edited document in real time.
+Accepting or rejecting these changes is done with a single click from a convenient side panel.

 Where tracking changes is not enough, the {@link features/comments comments} {@icon @ckeditor/ckeditor5-comments/theme/icons/add-comment.svg Comments} come in, offering a perfect collaboration communication platform for writing and editing as a team.